 Introduction

-The purpose of this assignment is to explore supervised machine learning algorithms within different contexts to understand how they behave under a variety circumstances.
+The purpose of this assignment is to explore supervised machine learning algorithms within different contexts to understand how they behave under a variety of circumstances.

 I have chosen two datasets, one for regression and another for classification.
 (Professor Isbell’s response to a student on Piazza regarding regression vs. classification: “You can do regression if you want to.
 I appreciate the claim that’s it’s all classification under finite data.")

-The first problem is a common data set I’ve seen used in other examples; the Finding Donors for Charity data set from the UCI Machine Learning Repository.
+The first dataset is a common one I’ve seen used on the Internet; the Finding Donors for Charity data set from the UCI Machine Learning Repository.
 The task is to predict people with more than $50k annual income (ostensibly who would be more willing to donate to charity).
 There are 13 features, 8 categorical and 5 continuous, over 45k entries.
 This dataset is not very balanced.
 This data set is simply called the “census” dataset from here on.

 The second dataset is a list of cars, their features, and their prices as scraped from Kaggle via Edmunds and Twitter.
 The task is to predict the price of a car given its features.
 There are 9 categorical, and 7 numeric, which we will explore in more detail below, with almost 12000 samples.
 This dataset is fairly well balanced, except for a couple of columns which are eventually eliminated.
 This dataset is simply called the “cars” dataset from here on.

-These are interesting data sets due to their applicability as scaled down problems to the real world.
+These are interesting data sets due to their applicability as scaled down problems found in the real world.
 Price prediction is always en vogue, and the used car market is enormous.
 Predicting incomes is perhaps more problematic in today’s world, as it could be used for various purposes; the purpose of donating to charity is noble and knowing how income predictions are performed is useful for combating nefarious activities (such as finding people to defraud).

 Truth be told, there are so many good data sets, it was difficult to narrow it down to these two.
 And even these two types of datasets, prices and income classifications, there are several good ones available that are far larger and could have yielded better information.
 In the end, these two were chosen for their size and popularity.
 Otherwise, I would have likely chosen similar data sets but larger and more feature rich.

-Likewise, there was a lot more analysis that could have been done, such as different ratios of training and test data.
-Unfortunately, time (due date) and space (12 pages) only allowed for a fraction of the possibilities.

 Python 3.9 was used to write the software.
 The algorithms and data transformations used were from the Scikit-Learn library, version 0.24.1.
 Pandas 1.2.2 was used for data loading and manipulation.
 Other libraries and their versions are listed in the requirements.txt referenced in the README accompanying this report (and useable by pip to install the same libraries).

 Exploratory Analysis and Preparation